aws-samples/aws-cdk-golden-ami-pipeline/README.md

 # <a name='cleanup'></a> Clean up

-- set the region where the stakc is deployed.
+- set the region where the stack is deployed.
 For example

     ``export CDK_DEPLOY_REGION=us-west-2``